Updated Mar 2026

 A long session in a browser might be research, customer work, documentation, or wasted time.
 Use reports alongside job roles and expectations.

-Managers usually need a few clear metrics: total time, productive time, start/end times, top apps, and trend changes.
+Managers usually need a few clear metrics: total time, productive time, start and end times, top apps, and trend changes.
 Avoid overloading dashboards with noise.

 If you only need a rough personal estimate, Windows can help through Family Safety, battery usage data, and simple uptime checks.
 But if you want a real view of employee productivity, Windows alone is not enough.